hrushikeshrv/svgextract/README.md

 # svgextract
-A script to extract all &lt;svg> tags from a URL
+A script to extract all &lt;svg> tags from a webpage

 # Usage
 1. Clone the repository -